RaydAlsayf/multi-language-support-project/README.md

-# Angular Multi-Language Support Project
+# Angular i18n and Localization Starter

-This project provides a ready-to-use solution for adding multi-language support to any Angular project.
+This project provides a ready-to-use, empty template for adding multi-language support to any Angular project.
 It includes routing based on URL segments and integrates `ngx-translate` for internationalization (i18n).
 The project is configured to support English and Arabic languages, but it can be easily extended to include other languages.

 ## Features